adhira101/Coachmi-Onboarding-Deck/README.md

-# Onboarding Deck
+# Coachmi Onboarding Deck

-A modern web-based presentation deck built using HTML, CSS, and JavaScript.
+Interactive onboarding presentation for Coachmi platform.

+## Deployment

+This site is deployed using GitHub Pages and can be accessed at: https://adhira101.github.io/Coachmi-Onboarding-Deck/

+Last updated: December 19, 2024

 ## Features
 - Responsive design